 “I stood to become a councillor because I’m interested in the place I live in and the people who live here.
 It’s that simple!

-“When I first stood as a candidate in a Borough Election, my four children were aged between one year and seven years old, I had a part time job, did some voluntary work and my friends thought I was mad!
-11 years later I am asked what motivated me to stand, as we try and encourage others to step forward.
-There are three parts to my answer.
+“When I was first asked to stand as a candidate in a Borough Election, it was because my two teenage children and my wife were adamant I could do it, that I’d love it and be able to help local people.
+I had a full-time job and my friends and work mates thought I was mad!
+That was over twenty years ago.
+Now although I am retired, I am still asked what motivated me to stand, as we try to encourage others to step forward.
+These are the main reasons I give.

 Reigate & Banstead Borough Council is committed to providing councillors with advice and support for all aspects of their role.
 After an election, all new councillors have the opportunity to attend an induction programme to enable them to meet the key people who will support them in their role and attend events to familiarise them with the work of the council, the expectations of councillors and ways in which they can carry out key tasks.

 Councillors are also provided with ongoing learning and development support to broaden their knowledge, skills and confidence.
 In the first few weeks experienced borough councillors will be available to guide you in getting to know the workings of the borough council and your role within it.
-You will also be offered a “buddy” – an officer contact within Democratic Services to signpost you round the council for the first couple of months.
+You will also be offered a mentoring session with Democratic Services to signpost you round the council.

 The Town Hall is DDA compliant.
 A mobile audio loop system is available.
 Councillors are encouraged to contact Democratic Services following their election to discuss their personal needs.